miraheze/puppet/modules/apt/README.md

   * `preferences.d`: Specifies whether to purge any unmanaged entries from `preferences.d`.
 Valid options: `true` and `false`.
 Default: `false`.

 * `settings`: Creates new `apt::setting` resources.
 Valid options: a hash to be passed to the [`create_resources` function](https://docs.puppetlabs.com/references/latest/function.html#createresources).
 Default: {}.

+* `auth_conf_entries`: An optional array of login configuration settings (hashes) that will be recorded in the file `/etc/apt/auth.conf`.
+This file has a netrc-like format (similar to what curl uses) and contains the login configuration for APT sources and proxies that require authentication.
+See https://manpages.debian.org/testing/apt/apt_auth.conf.5.en.html for details.
+If specified each hash must contain the keys `machine`, `login` and `password` and no others.
+Default: [].

 * `sources`: Creates new `apt::source` resources.
 Valid options: a hash to be passed to the [`create_resources` function](https://docs.puppetlabs.com/references/latest/function.html#createresources).
 Default: {}.